spacekookie/website/content/blog/xxx_the_good_place.md

 job to harass homeless people, you are a bad person.
 If it is your job to enforce the "war on drugs" that overwealmingly affects black people, you are a bad person.
 If you are a billionaire, you are a bad person.
-I'm sorry, but you are.
 You are in a position where you _could_ change society for the better.
 You _could_ give all your wealth away, and actually help people.
 But you don't.
-And no, I don't mean the fake philanthropy that rich people indulge in because those are usually just schemes to pay less takes and work on their public image.
+And no, I don't mean the fake philanthropy that rich people indulge in because those are usually just schemes to pay less taxes and massage on their public image.
 No billionaire ever gives away so much money that they stop being a billionaire.
-Because why would they?

 The ending of the good place is framed as a beautiful thing where everybody gets to live a life in heaven in the end, if they manage to